JGonzalezTI/JGonzalezTI/README.md

 # Hello!
 Wellcome to my Github 👋 #
 <div >
 <br/>
-- 🔭 Full-stack developer with 3+ years of experience designing and building scalable, high-performance web and backend applications<br/>
+- 🔭 Full-stack developer almost 3 years of experience designing and building scalable, high-performance web and backend applications<br/>
-- 🌱 Proficient in back-end technologies like Node.js, Express, TypeScript with NestJs as well as front-end technologies like React, VtexIO, NextJs<br/>
+- 🌱 Proficient in back-end technologies like Node.js, Express, NextJs, TypeScript with NestJs as well as front-end technologies like React, VtexIO, NextJs<br/>
 - 👍 I worked with some AWS tools like SNS, SES, Lamda functions<br/>
 - 😍 I developed several integration apps between e-commerce platforms and ERP systems.
 </div>